This policy defines the information communicated to the public by the American Board of Surgery regarding applicants and diplomates.

 Revoked: The individual is not certified as his or her certificate has been permanently revoked.

 The ABS supplies biographical and demographic data on diplomates to the American Board of Medical Specialties (ABMS) for its online directory of board-certified phyisicans.
 Upon certification or recertification, diplomates will be contacted by the ABMS to specify which information they would like to appear in the directory.
-Diplomates will have their listings retained in the directory only if they maintain their certification according to the ABS MOC Program.
+Diplomates will have their listings retained in the directory only if they maintain their certification according to the ABS Continuous Certification Program.
 Note there may be a lag between the ABS' real-time data (see Check a Certification) and what is displayed on the ABMS website.